Graduate Student Orientation - September 21, 2020

-All incoming graduate students are strongly encouraged to register for orientation and must register for the mandatory sexual violence prevention training.
+All incoming graduate students are strongly encouraged to register for orientation.

 Please note that the events and times listed below are subject to change.

-- Welcome from our Dean and Graduate Student Association Chair
+- Welcome from Dean Delplanque and the Graduate Student Association Chair, Jonathan Minnick

 Funding graduate school is a significant financial commitment, but the funding experts in Graduate Studies can help make it easier.
 This workshop will help incoming students navigate the various funding methods at UC Davis.
 Information about accounting systems, fellowships, academic appointments, and educational loans will be discussed.